s4nyam/EdgeSVM/readme.md

 print('Predicted value:', y_pred[0])
 ```

-In this updated code, the joblib.dump function is used to save the trained SVM model to a file named svm_model.pkl.
+The joblib.dump function is used to save the trained SVM model to a file named svm_model.pkl.
 This file can then be loaded later using the joblib.load function.
 Note that joblib is only available in scikit-learn version 0.23 and later, so make sure you have an up-to-date version installed.

-Here's an example of how to load the saved SVM model svm_model.pkl and train a neural network to mimic its behavior in Python using TensorFlow:
+An example of how to load the saved SVM model svm_model.pkl and train a neural network to mimic its behavior in Python using TensorFlow:
 ```
 import numpy as np
 import tensorflow as tf